Baumritter/Rumble_BPTracker/Thunderstore_Stuff/README.md

 ## Known Issues
 - Using "<#" without following it by ">" will mess up your name in the logs after that usage.
+- Commas "," in your name will be deleted in the log file.
+This is intended behaviour as it is necessary for the log file to work

 ## Help And Other Resources
 Get help and find other resources in the Modding Discord: